-Segmentation runs independently on each chromosome arm, and can be parallelized (except for flasso) with the -p option, similar to batch.
-To simply calculate the weighted mean log2 value of each chromosome arm (for testing or debugging, perhaps), use -m none.
+Segmentation runs independently on each chromosome arm, and can be parallelized with the -p option (except for flasso and the HMM methods), similar to batch.

 The significance threshold to accept a segment or breakpoint is passed to the underlying method with the option --threshold/-t.
 This is typically the p-value or q-value cutoff, or whatever parameter the underlying method uses to adjust its sensitivity.